Lady-Lex/Lady-Lex/README.md

 # 👋 Hi, I'm Lady-Lex

 🎓 I'm a CE Master's student at **NUS CDE**, focusing on **robotics** and **embodied intelligence**.
-🤖 Most of my experience is in **robot system design**, perception pipelines, and ROS-based applications.
+🤖 Most of my experience is in **robot system development and deployment**, perception pipelines, and ROS-based applications.
 👁️ Currently, I'm interested in **indoor navigation tasks using VLMs** — combining vision, grounding, and decision-making in real environments.

 ---